On this page

 Information on changes to work-based learning#

-From 1 January 2026, the work-based learning divisions of the New Zealand Institute of Skills and Technology, including existing enrolments, will each transfer to an Industry Skills Board for up to 2 years.
+The work-based learning divisions of the New Zealand Institute of Skills and Technology, including existing enrolments have transferred to an Industry Skills Board for up to 2 years.

 Over the next 2 years, each Industry Skills Board will work on an appropriate future for these apprenticeships and traineeships that serves the needs of learners, employers, and their industries.
 This might mean a single education provider takes on all the programmes temporarily managed by an Industry Skills Board.
 In some cases, this will happen very quickly, while for others the process may take a bit longer.